Start apartment gardening if you live in a city and don’t have space for a regular garden with these 7 Apartment Herb Garden Tips.

 Do you eat a lot of basil, parsley, cilantro or even thyme or rosemary?
-If you’re not so sure what you’re using exactly and frequently wait for a couple of weeks and keep a small diary or save your observation in a message or email draft and see what often gets into your food, which herb is essential in your food culture and which one you would like to try.
+If you’re not so sure what you’re using exactly and frequently wait for a couple of weeks and keep a small diary or save your observation in a message or email draft and see what often gets into your food, which herb is essential in your culinary habits and which one you would like to try.
 Once you get the answers, go ahead to buy herbs for a herb garden or start them from seeds.

 2. Evaluate well the available space

 Next, it’s essential that you choose the right place for your herb garden.
 That is of course entirely dependent on the available space.
 In a limited space like a windowsill, you should probably do this with a few pots.
 Much better if you have a balcony or rooftop, you are all set, and if you have a garden, the possibilities are quite endless.
 What you should think, especially if you need to work in a small space, is that how much sunlight you get there.